These value stocks come with reliable dividends.

-Big Telecom stock AT&T is a great example of a dominant company with strong value characteristics.
-It has a $200 billion market cap, generates more than $170 billion in annual revenue and tallied an impressive $29 billion in free cash flow last year.
-While there’s admittedly a lack of breakneck growth ahead as AT&T is pretty much locked in a dead heat with domestic telecom rival Verizon Communications (VZ), income investors can take comfort in the strong financials.
-Those financials also support a generous and growing dividend that has been increased in each of the last 35 or so years.
+Big Telecom stock AT&T is a poster child of value investing because it has such strong underlying financials and an entrenched business that isn’t easily disrupted.
+Specifically, AT&T has a $230 billion market capitalization, generates more than $170 billion in annual revenue and tallied an impressive $43 billion in net operating cash flow last year.
+While there’s admittedly a lack of breakneck growth ahead as AT&T is pretty much locked in a dead heat with domestic telecom rival Verizon Communications (VZ), income investors can take comfort in the stability of operations and the high barrier to entry in this industry — as well as the steadily growing dividend that has been increased in each of the last 35 years.

 PPL Corp.
 (PPL)